kubicue/JFC/jonathan_figueroa_castro.md

 [https://github.com/kubicue](https://github.com/kubicue)

-**Web Developer / Web Administrator**
+**Web Full Stack Developer / Business Development Lead**

-BI am a bilingual Web Developer and Web Administrator with expertise in business technical strategy.
+I am a bilingual Web Developer and Web Administrator with expertise in business technical strategy.
 I have extensive knowledge and experience in web and application development, consistently producing exceptional work using various web application technologies and software libraries.
 I also possess a strong understanding of the business aspects of the web and digital products.
 I am proficient in both English and Spanish.

 I want to enhance my understanding of the latest web frameworks and technologies.
 With work experience spanning over two decades, I have excelled in meeting tight deadlines while catering to the client's requirements.
 Additionally, I possess excellent collaboration skills, which enable me to work seamlessly with teams to resolve issues and create actionable ideas into outstanding web products and digital experiences.

-###Work Experience
+**Work Experience**

-**Web Developer / Bussines Development Lead**
+**Web Full Stack Developer / Business Development Lead**

 [CoLab Cooperative](http://colab.coop), Oct.
 2017 – Present.